sasankjonna/sjsportfolio/README.md

-# sjsportfolio
+# Sasanka Jonna Portfolo
-THis is my portfolio project
+THis is my portfolio project. it uses React.js and AWS